14 Wedding Things You Can Cut Without Feeling Guilty (Even If Everyone Else Is Doing Them)

 Especially if your budget is tight or you just don’t care about them.

-So if you do choose to spend money on any of these things, please don’t feel like you “wasted” it.
+So if you do choose to spend money on any of these things, don’t feel like you “wasted” it.

 You didn’t.